DanielShaban/SearchMovies_ReactNativeCLI/README.md

 # Search movies app

-This is an application that demonstrates my skills in writing applications in react native
+This is an application that demonstrates my skills in writing applications in react native With this application, you can find movies by title and read detailed information about it

 ## Demo
 https://user-images.githubusercontent.com/55671854/180353404-611f3785-2632-48ef-bc04-322d089b5fc8.mp4